bloominstituteoftechnology/Code-Review-Checklist/Data Science/Daily Assignment Reviews.md

 ***

+:one: Especially if you batch them together to boost efficiency!
+See the examples for more context.
-:one: The earlier the better!
+:two: The earlier the better!
 If you can start knocking out code reviews the same day, why not?